Jim Corrigan: Bronze Age

-The next time Jim Corrigan was seen was in the brief but controversial Spectre series in Adventure Comics #431–440 (March–April 1974 – July–August 1975).
+The next time Jim Corrigan was seen was in the brief Spectre series in Adventure Comics #431–440 (March–April 1974 – July–August 1975).
 Here, writer Michael Fleisher, ably abetted by atmospheric art from Jim Aparo (Frank Thorne and Ernie Chan spelled him on the pencils once and twice, respectively, when his schedule became too tight), took the Spectre back to his earliest days.
 As in the first two years in More Fun Comics, the hero and his civilian identity were simply two guises of the same entity.
 Nevertheless, Corrigan's "life" did get interesting.
 Now a lieutenant in New York City, Jim was investigating the murder of wealthy businessman Adrian Sterling and met the victim's daughter Gwen.
 Despite his assertions that romance was out of the question for him, she fell in love with Corrigan.
 In saving her life from her father's murderer, he had to reveal his true nature.
 Gwen fell under the influence of a medium, told him about Corrigan's situation, and asked him if he could restore the detective to life.
 Unfortunately, he was a con artist that the department, and Corrigan in particular, were investigating, and he took advantage of what he presumed was the woman's mental illness to trap and kill Corrigan.
 As he was already dead, the plan backfired horribly.

 Not long later, a reporter named Earl Crawford noticed the number of gruesome finishes that many local criminals had been meeting recently and suspected a connection.
 By lying to his editor as to just what he had in mind, he arranged an assignment to ride around with a police criminal investigator and, of all people, Lt.
 Jim Corrigan was the lucky cop.
 Crawford soon saw the Spectre in action for himself.
 Despite being a ghost, Corrigan returned Gwen's feelings and pleaded into the night in his dark apartment for a reprieve.
 Without telling him, the Voice granted the request and he awoke the next morning a mortal man.
 Corrigan did not realize this until he was shot in the line of duty a few hours later.
 Once out of the hospital, he proposed to Gwen, who promptly accepted.
 However, Corrigan was again murdered by criminals and again sent back to Earth by the Voice as the Spectre.
 He took vengeance upon his killers, then appeared to Gwen to give her the news.